1bardesign/batteries/readme.md

 - [`async`](./async.lua) - Asynchronous/"Background" task management.
 - [`colour`](./colour.lua) - Colour conversion routines.
 Alias `color`.
 - [`manual_gc`](./manual_gc.lua) - Get GC out of your update/draw calls.
 Useful when trying to get accurate profiling information; moves "randomness" of GC.
 Requires you to think a bit about your garbage budgets though.
+- [`measure`](./measure.lua) - Benchmarking helpers - measure the time or memory taken to run some code.
 - [`unique_mapping`](./unique_mapping.lua) - Generate a unique mapping from arbitrary lua values to numeric keys - essentially making up a consistent ordering for unordered data.
 Niche, but can be used to optimise draw batches for example, as you can't sort on textures without it.
 - [`make_pooled`](./make_pooled.lua) - add pooling/recycling capability to a class